Rekyt/taxo_harmonization/README.md

 ```

-## BioTIME harmonization
+## Harmonizing BioTIME species data

-The script `harmonize.R` perform the two workflows (called respectivaly torino and bogota).
-Paths are still relative to my machine.
-Results from cleaning are saved in the folder biotime_results as csv.
-Two columns are present in the csv, the "parsed" is the input name as obtained using rgnparser on BioTIME species names.
-The second column is the match in the specific database.
+This repository also contains the script `harmonize.R` perform two different workflows (called respectively "Torino" and "Bogota"") to harmonize the taxonomy of BioTIME.
+Results from cleaning are saved in the folder `biotime_results/` as csv files.
+Two columns are present in the csv, `parsed` is the input name as obtained using `rgnparser` on BioTIME species names; the second column is the named matched in a specific database.
-*biotime_common.csv* is the original biotime names with the parsed version from rngparser and the class and phylum to which they belong obtained using rgbif.
-The last colmn "common" refer to how the high taxonomies are referred (e.g. "vascular plants" for "Trachephyta").
+`biotime_common.csv` is the original BioTIME names with the parsed version from `rngparser` and the class and phylum to which they belong obtained using `rgbif`.
+The last column `common` refer to how the high taxonomies are referred (e.g. "vascular plants" for "Trachephyta").